mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 	* reducers: `groupByKey()`, `reduceByKey()`, `combineByKey()`
 	* SQL access to DataFrames

+* For example, Google Maps API: The Google Maps API gives users the privilege of nearly limitless geographic aptitude at their fingertips.
+Search nearby restaurants, niche shops, and whatever else is in relative distance to your location.

 ## Application
 * A computer software that enables a computer to perform a certain task